 The institute has been in existence for 19 years, and more than 10,000 priests have attended all or part of the summer and winter institutes.
 Foundation money assists the institute in financing the best possible international faculty and research efforts to guide the implementation of the Vision Statement.
-Visit the Web site at clergy.shu.edu
+For more information, visit clergy.shu.edu.